 The WTCC round of Morocco was the main event

 Over the years a permanent pit and paddock facilities were built at Circuit International Automobile Moulay El Hassan instead of assembly buildings.
 The circuit is now described as a semi-permanent FIA Grade 2 track with a capacity of 10.000 spectators.
 The aim of making a semi-permanent facility was to encourage local racing enthusiasts to develop and eventually to try to take a part in some competitions.

 The World Touring Cars Championship cars were the first who had an opportunity to test a track in Marrakech in 2009.
 It was the first international motorsport event in Morocco since 1958 Formula Moroccan Grand Prix.
 Since 2009, the WTCC round is regular in Marrakech, and only in 2011 the race wasn’t held due to financial troubles.

-Arrival of Formula E race is huge boost
+Arrival of Formula E race is a huge boost

-The Auto GP series also were held at Marrakech circuit from 2012 to 2014, while the FIA Formula E World Championship will arrive at this venue for the first time in November of 2016.
-For this race, the track is slightly modified and will be 2.97 km long with 12 turns.
+The Auto GP series also were held at Marrakech circuit from 2012 to 2014, while the FIA Formula E World Championship arrived at this venue for the first time in November of 2016 and then again in January 2018.
+For Formula E races, the track was slightly modified and was 2.97 km long with 12 turns.

 The FIA Formula 2 Championship race was held in 2010 but immediately was thrown out of calendar after being unsuitable for that type of racing.
 Ricardo Teixeira survived a spectacular crash in that race.
 His car was launched airborne, flying completely over the chicane and three other cars, before crashing into the retaining wall.
 Luckily, no one was injured.